AugurProject/augur-core/README.md

 ### Version 0.2 (Markets Upgrades):
 	# need to check that event hasn't started to be in the new voting batch yet!!!!
 	# alpha should have a range of acceptable values
-	# possibly have whoever asks a question pay a fee to the oracle
-	# and fee to get event output in apis

-event voting periods - expDate / periodLength gives you the voting period # when can people trade and not trade - can trade up until the event has started to be voted on (e.g. currentVotePeriod is >= to the expDate/periodLength) when can they vote and not vote